 Amazon Fire Phone review: Fire OS

 Although the Fire phone runs a similar operating system to Amazon's Fire tablets, this is basically a new OS in the smartphone world.
-It's based on Android of course, but you wouldn't know it: there isn't a single icon, button or font that's borrowed from KitKat or Jelly Bean.
+It's based on Android of course, but you wouldn't know it: there isn't a single icon, button or font that's borrowed from KitKat or Lollipop.

-If you've used a Fire tablet, you'll be right at home since navigation is very similar.
+If you've used an Amazon Fire tablet, you'll be right at home since navigation is very similar.
 You get a carousel of recent apps and content, and you swipe upwards to see all your apps.
 Swiping down from the top brings up a revised control centre and notification area.
-(See also: Amazon's Fire Phone shows that Kindle Fire failed.)

 Selecting an item from the carousel displays context-sensitive options below it.
 Stop the carousel on the Silk web browser, for example, and you'll see a short list of recently visited websites.
 Rotate it to the camera and recent photos are shown, go to a game or app and you might see recent achievements or settings or options.
 You get the idea.